 Here we will consider the details of three possible, meaningful, options for the choice of utility functions $u_i$ in~\eqref{Eq:holding}.
 These are the utility function that leads to minimizing the total size of transfers, the utility function that prioritizes holding a specific asset, and the utility function given by the pre-fire sale priced final wealth of the firm.
-All three of these sample utility functions satisfy the conditions of Corollary~\ref{Cor:existence} and Algorithm~\ref{Alg:clearing}.
+All three of these sample utility functions satisfy Assumption~\ref{Ass:existence} and the conditions of Algorithm~\ref{Alg:clearing}.

 \begin{example} Consider the case where firms wish to make the smallest possible trades in order to meet their obligations, and trade no more once that occurs.
 Such a setting may be appropriate when a firm is concerned about uncertainty in the rightful exchange rates.
 With such uncertainty a firm may choose to minimize their own impact and wait for the market response to take shape before responding.
+Essentially, this is a ``wait and see'' approach to investing during a crisis.
+Firms would then choose to rebalance over time as prices fluctuate after the crisis studied in this work.
+Due to the static nature of the model studied in this work, this allows us to capture the immediate aftermath of a crisis but not the long term effects that may be felt.
 We can define the utility function for~\eqref{Eq:holding} by